 Sustainability: She served as the co-founder of the Sustainability Task Force, a university-wide group charged with assessing the University's efforts on sustainability and creating a set of recommendations to reduce the University's environmental footprint.

-Campus Planning and Expansion: Dr. Brown led a major effort, the first in NYU's history, to guide strategic thinking about campus planning and the University's presence in its urban environment.
-The result, NYU 2031: NYU in NYC, was a long-term blueprint to guide the University's growth over the next two decades.
-The Core Project, a key aspect of that citywide plan, was approved by New York City in 2012.
+Campus Planning and Expansion: Dr. Brown led a major effort, the first in NYU's history, to guide strategic thinking about space planning and the University's presence in its urban environment.
+The result was a long-term blueprint to guide the University's growth over the next two decades, NYU 2031.
+The Core Plan, a key aspect of that citywide plan, was approved by New York City in 2012.

 A political scientist by training, Dr. Brown received her B.A. from Smith College, where she was elected Phi Beta Kappa, and went on to receive her Ph.D. in political science from The Johns Hopkins University.
 At NYU, she taught a graduate seminar on the politics of higher education for twenty years.